bigfix/developer.bigfix.com/site/reference/types/task-repetition-pattern.md

 # type: task repetition pattern

-The &lt;task repetition pattern&lt; inspectors define how often a scheduled task should be run and determine how long the repetition pattern will be repeated after the task is initiated.
+The &lt;task repetition pattern&gt; inspectors define how often a scheduled task should be run and determine how long the repetition pattern will be repeated after the task is initiated.

 # duration of &lt;task repetition pattern&gt; : time interval